TripleTen experts

 So we teach both.
 In our Software Engineering Bootcamp, industry experts teach in-demand skills in JavaScriptWhy Learning JavaScript Will Ensure You Stay In Demand For Years to Come, for example.
 Then we structure learning to simulate the environment of working in tech, which, by design, allows students to acquire soft skills such as communication, teamwork, and problem solving.

 It doesn’t stop there, though.
 This investment can even get you your first experience in tech via externshipsWhy Externships Are Great for Your Portfolio.
-These are work placement opportunities that you can apply for as your time with the bootcamp closes.
+These are real-life tech projects that you can apply to join as your time with the bootcamp closes.

-There’s one last thing to mention as we talk about if you can afford a bootcamp: our money back guarantee.
+There’s one last thing to mention as we talk about if you can afford a bootcamp: our money back guaranteeWhat You Need to Know about the TripleTen Money-Back Guarantee.
 Good bootcamps offer this as a token of confidence in the services we provide.

-We will note here: 87% of TripleTen grads do land jobs within six months of finishing the program.
+We will note here: 82% of TripleTen grads do land jobs within 10 months of finishing the program.
 So your likelihood of needing this guarantee is low.
 Still, our guarantee means that your investment is safe.

 So, can you afford it?
 The options are either a lucrative career pivot or your money back.
 That sounds pretty affordable to us.